Tandemaus

 Moves

-Tandemaus's best moveset in Pokémon GO is Mud Shot and Play Rough, with 6.40 damage per second, and it can deal 70.9 damage before Tandemaus faints.
-This is true when battling in neutral weather.
+Tandemaus's best moveset is Mud Shot and Play Rough, with 6.40 DPS (damage per second) and 70.9 TDO (total damage output).
+These moves are boosted by Sunny and Cloudy weather.

 DPS6.40